CMACH508/IA-CL/README.md

 run_id: run_id set during training
 ```

+Start the test after modifying the configuration file.
+This step gets the test results of a single model.
 ## Run "run_test.sh"

 ```
 source ./run_test.sh
 ```

 ## Run "test_cl.py".
-Pay attention to the args in the file.
+The final output combines the results of different models.
+Pay attention to the args in "test_cl.py".

 ```
 python test_cl.py